glaszig/glaszig.github.io/_posts/2024-03-27-checking-macos-mach-service-availability-with-swift.md

 ## Option 1

 Write your own C helpers.
 Beware that they cannot have the name of the originals because there already are macros with the same name.
-You'll also need a briding header (which Xcode takes care of for you when you add a C file to your project).
+You'll also need a bridging header (which Xcode takes care of for you when you add a C file to your project).

 ```c